F-Stop/opinsuomea/README.txt

 Opin Suomea
 Written by Marc Perkins.
-February 4, 2022.
+February 5, 2022.

 A small app to practice Finnish grammar by presenting the user with sentences that are missing one part of them and asking the user to type in the missing portion.
-The program has a database of sentences that are broken down into units; users select a unit, and then are prompted with the sentence in Finnish, its English translation, and (optionally) hints.
+The program has the ability to create a database of sentences that are broken down into units; users select a unit, and then are prompted with the sentence in Finnish, its English translation, and (optionally) hints.
 This app runs entirely locally - no internet connection is needed, and no data is sent to (or received from) the net at any time.

 The program tracks which sentences have been played, and how often they have been answered correctly, to bias selection of sentences to those that have been gotten wrong more often (though any sentence in a unit can be chosen at any time).
 More details on how this is done, below.

 The program imports sentences from an Excel file (located in the data folder), so the user can customize the units entirely as they want.
 Users can also share units easily.
 Importing can either be done non-destructively (updating each sentence and/or adding new sentences, but not deleting user history data) or destructively (wiping all existing data from the database, including removing the play-history data for each question).

+NOTE: While there are a few sample units included, they were written by a non-Finnish speaker and should not be trusted to be correct.
+Make your own sentences!

 Data is stored in a SQLLITE database contained in the "data" folder, allowing the program to save information from session to session.
 If the database does not exist or gets corrupted somehow, use the in-program option to "wipe database and reload verbs", which will create a brand new database if none exists.
 If you want to move data between devices, you will need to manually copy this database file to the new location.